apiato/documentation/docs/features/validation.md

 Validation rules are automatically applied, once injecting the Request in the Controller.

-Requests help validating User data, accessibility, ownership and more can be added if needed.
+Requests help validating User data, accessibility, ownership and more.

 **Example Request with Validation rules:**